Who Is Lil Wayne?

 During the summer of 2009, Lil Wayne spent much of his time on the road with the Young Money Presents: America's Most Wanted Music Festival, which also featured Young Jeezy, Soulja Boy and Drake.
 In August 2009, Wayne signed rapper Bow Wow to his label.
 That same year, the rapper performed with Jay Sean on his hit song "Down," from Sean's 2009 album All of Nothing.

-Known to be fond of smoking marijuana, Lil Wayne has found himself in trouble with the law on several occasions in recent years.
+Known to be fond of smoking marijuana, Lil Wayne has found himself in trouble with the law on several occasions.
 He was arrested in Georgia for drug possession in 2006, and again in Arizona on drug-related charges in January 2008.

-Wayne was previously married to a high school girlfriend, with whom he has a daughter named Reginae.
+Wayne was previously married to a high school girlfriend, with whom he has a daughter.
+He also has three other children through various relationships.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!